 Elgin Heritage Park is home to Stewart Farm, a local heritage site with a historical house and barn that are open to the public by donation.
 The farm and park are connected by trails to Crescent Beach, which makes the area ideal for walks and leisurely bike rides.

-Stewart Farm is home to an attractive heritage house, a barn, a couple of other buildings and a large grassy area that leads down to a river.
+At Elgin Heritage Park there is Stewart Farm.
+The historic site is home to an attractive heritage house, a barn, a couple of other buildings and a large grassy area that leads down to a river.

 Stewart Farm is fairly quiet most days of the year.
 On the Victoria Day Long Weekend in May, however, it hosts its Royal Victoria Party which attracts up to a couple of hundred people.
 At the event there is birthday cake, family-friendly activities and live entertainment including performances by groups like the Vancouver Morris Men.

 Below are some suggestions to help you make the most of your visit to Elgin Heritage Park.

 TIP #1: Be sure to visit Stewart Farm while you’re at the park.
 It’s a pretty place and free to explore.